ricamaria/Project2-Group4/README.md

 ### Detailed Report:

-To access the detailed process of Extract, Transform and Load follow the steps shown in the Project Proposal.
+To access the detailed process of Extract, Transform and Load follow the steps shown in the Project Report.